Last modified June 26, 2026

 - DNS management: we provide a DNS operator to manage DNS assets for the clusters dynamically.

-- Provider credentials management: we’ve automated the credentials management to operate the provider infrastructure in a secure way.
+- Provider credentials management: we’ve automated the credentials management to operate the provider infrastructure securely.

-- Encryption configuration: we’ve designed an operator that controls the cryptographic assets for workload clusters and configure them, making sure they’re rotated and updated as needed.
+- Encryption configuration: we’ve designed an operator that controls and configures the cryptographic assets for workload clusters, making sure they’re rotated and updated as needed.

-- Cluster API monitoring: we monitor all the cluster API specific resources letting us know the status of the cluster creation and the health of the cluster.
+- Cluster API monitoring: we monitor all the Cluster API-specific resources.
+This tells us the status of the cluster creation and the health of the cluster.

-- Further, we’ve got some other operators that are provider specific and help to automate all parts of the cluster lifecycle, like VPC provisioning or security group management, when upstream Cluster API doesn’t provide it.
+- Provider-specific operators: we’ve further operators that help automate all parts of the cluster lifecycle, like VPC provisioning or security group management, when upstream Cluster API doesn’t provide it.

 Wrapping resources in charts

-concept, a custom resource which helps us to select a chart to be installed in the management cluster allowing extended configuration capabilities that enhance the fleet management experience.
+On top of the chart, we’ve got the App concept.
+This is a custom resource that helps us select a chart to install in the management cluster.
+It adds extended configuration capabilities that enhance the fleet management experience.

-Learn more by reading how to create your first workload cluster or check the cluster apps we offer in our catalog.
+Learn more by reading how to create your first workload cluster.